 Louisiana is a state known for Mardi Gras and New Orleans.
-It is also known as being home to many voodoo practitioners, the French Quarter, brilliant architecture, swamps and more.
-Louisiana is also a hot bed of haunted activity.
+It is also known as being home to many voodoo practitioners, the French Quarter, plantations, brilliant architecture, swamps and more.
+Louisiana is also a hotbed of paranormal activity.

 Here is a list of eight of the most haunted places in Louisiana:

 9 - The Haunted Hotel at 623 Ursulines, New Orleans

 A building with over 200 years of terrifying tales and bone-chilling mysteries, the Haunted Hotel on 623 Ursulines is a legendary scare to all that step foot on its property.
 Once a privately owned residence, the late owner finds herself in guest rooms, making herself comfortable…right on their bed.
 We assure you, there is no other haunted hotel in New Orleans that lives up to its reputation quite like the Haunted Hotel on Ursulines does.

 Feast your eyes on the bloody axe in the main lobby, a memento from the famous Axe Man… found on the property just years ago during renovations.
 New Orleans’ haunted places are everywhere, but none quite like this haunted hotel that is responsible for 2 dozen unexplained deaths in the past 200 years.
 Stay, if you dare.
 Leave, if you’re lucky.

 8 – The Tomb of Marie Laveau, New Orleans